- The world's worst cowards are the members of the Pakistani Taliban, says Frida Ghitis

 Rural areas of Pakistan and the districts near the Afghanistan border include deeply traditional regions from where the Taliban took much of their social views.
 Many practices, particularly regarding women, are horrifying to more modern Pakistanis living in places such as the capital, Islamabad.

 The country has become a dangerous incubator of fanatically enforced prejudice.
-A prominent politician who opposed Pakistan's controversial blasphemy laws was killed last year.
-Just last month a Christian girl was sent to prison after her neighbors concocted blasphemy charges against her.
+A prominent politician who opposed Pakistan's controversial blasphemy laws was killed last year

 The country has become one of the front lines of the struggle between modernity and the deeply intolerant, misogynistic practices dating back centuries.
 Malala, despite her young age, stands at the battle line of the push for equality.

 The rule of the Taliban in Afghanistan between 1996 and 2001 showed just how the outcome in Pakistan could affect everyone, but especially women's lives

 .
 The TTP aims to impose precisely the kind of rules the Taliban forced on Afghans.
 Afghan women were barred from working, studying, leaving their homes without a male companion.
 Even laughing out loud was prohibited.
 They became nonentities, stoned and beheaded at the local stadium, banned from showing their faces, speaking their voices or earning a living.